Introduction

 For an example with a survival outcome a model must be supplied which is contructed ont he basis of flexible parametric splines.
 This is contructed using the “flexsurvreg” function within the “flexsurv” package.
 An example is included within the ‘psc.r’ package names ‘surv.mod’ and is loaded using the ’data()” function:

-In this example you can see that this is a model constructed with 3 internal knots and hence 5 parameters to describe the baseline cumulative hazard function.
-There are also prognostic covariates which match with the prognostic covariates in the data cohort.
+In this example the ‘gemCFM’ model is constructed with 5 internal knots and hence 7 parameters to describe the baseline cumulative hazard function:

 attributes(surv.psc)